marceickhoff/laravel-mix-modernizr/README.md

   .modernizr()
 ```

-This will use or create a .modernizrrc file in your project root and make the corresponding custom build instantly accessible via a `Modernizr` global identifier when your run Mix.
+This will use or create a .modernizrrc file in your project root and make the corresponding custom build instantly accessible via a `Modernizr` global identifier when you run Mix.

 Now, set the Modernizr configurations to your liking, for example: